 Sit back on the raised deck and enjoy Mediterranean shared dishes and wine by the glass.
 Dishes are rewarding with small sharing plates not taking long to come out to the table.
 Think Italian rustic.
 Dishes are only $10-15 for the smart small seasonally changing sharing dishes.
 It's the sort of food we are wanting to see at a winery; unpretentious, delicious, fresh, seasonal, simple and rewarding.

-Desserts also impress including Kahlua espresso deconstructed tiramisu and White chocolate mousse mini pots are moorish and delectable creamy bliss.
+Desserts also impress including Kahlua espresso deconstructed tiramisu and Passionfruit curd tart is delectable creamy bliss.

 Ten Minutes By Tractor - 1333 Mornington Flinders Rd, Red Hill